TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Linkvalidator/BeforeRecordIsAnalyzedEvent.rst

 at times.

-The following code can be put in a custom :ref:`minimal extension <extension-minimal>`.
-You can find a live example in our example extension
+The following code can be put in a custom :ref:`extension, for example kickstarted with make <extension-make-kickstart>`.
-`EXT:examples <https://github.com/TYPO3-Documentation/t3docs-examples>`__.
+You can find a live example in our example extension `EXT:examples <https://github.com/TYPO3-Documentation/t3docs-examples>`__.

 Create a class that works as event listener.
 This class does not implement or